sr2silo

 General Use: Convert Nucleotide Alignment Reads - CIGAR in .BAM to Cleartext JSON

-sr2silo can convert millions of Short-Read nucleotide read in the form of a .bam CIGAR alignments to cleartext alignments.
-Further, it will gracefully extract insertions and deletions.
-Optionally, sr2silo can translate and align each read using diamond / blastX.
-And again handle insertions and deletions.
+sr2silo can convert millions of Short-Read nucleotide reads in the form of .bam CIGAR alignments to cleartext alignments compatible with LAPIS-SILO v0.8.0+.
+It gracefully extracts insertions and deletions.
+Optionally, sr2silo can translate and align each read using diamond / blastX, handling insertions and deletions in amino acid sequences as well.

 Your input .bam/.sam